shreedharrv/Website1/README.md

 # Website1
-Provisioning a web server with automation and publish a website onto it Creating a virtual server with terraform, deploy a web server(nginx) onto it and configure networking(security group) so that you can access the website.
+Provisioning a web server with automation and publish a website onto it.

+Creating a virtual server with terraform, deploy a web server(nginx) onto it and configure networking(security group) so that you can access the website.